Cubs vs. Cardinals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Justin Steele (7-2) will make his 14th start of the season.
+- The Cubs will hand the ball to Marcus Stroman (9-4) for his 17th start of the season.

 |Opponent